wbeebe/MicroPythonProjects/README.md

 ### Naming Nomenclature

 All of my devices use a naming nomencature that is synthesized from the board's system name and the last four digits of the board's unique ID.
+The following code works for regular MicroPython.
 ```python
 import binascii
 import machine as ma